EMdloti: 2022 floods

 During April 2022, an unusual amount of heavy rainfall struck caused by the La Niña effect struck the eThekwini/Dolphin Coast/Ndwedwe/Umdoni Coast region and eMdloti was one of the worst effect areas of the deadly natural disaster.
 Several apartment buildings and residences in eMdloti were damaged due to landslides that occurred in the area as a result of the heavy rainfall.

 This was largely due to two factors, the geographical location of eMdloti and the neighbouring Salta Sibaya development. eMdloti is located on ancient high/steep sand dunes which have a high clay component therefore making the area susceptible to mass movements like solifluction or landslides.
-At the same time, residents allegedly claimed the neighbouring development of Salta Sibaya part of the greater Sibaya Coastal development which sits on top of the dune/hill is to blame for the extensive damage that occurred in eMdloti during heavy rainfalls.
+At the same time, residents allegedly claimed the neighbouring development of Salta Sibaya part of the greater Sibaya Coastal City development which sits on top of the dune/hill is to blame for the extensive damage that occurred in eMdloti during heavy rainfalls.